Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r35.1
+- Bis lists updated with ICC items and T10.
+T8 removed.
+- Added toys to the action bar config menu.
+- Added waypoints and routes to icc raid/dungeons entrances, summoning stones, and graveyard.
+- Fixed a bug with missing mounts in action bar config menus (flying mounts in no-fly zones).
+- Sku is now auto closing the new Questie popup on first login/reload.
+- Fixed a bug that was leading to "You are not in a party" chat spam in LFD groups.
+- Fixed a bug with RDF "specific" selection.
+You now should be able to select specific dungons you would like to queue for.
+- Fixed a few missing translations in RDF menu

 ## Changes in Sku r35, SkuAudioData_en r12, SkuAudioData r40 (GERMAN), SkuBeaconSoundsets r22, SkuCustomBeaconsAdditional r32, SkuCustomBeaconsEssential
 - Addon version updated to 3.4.3 (ICC patch) to avoid "outdated addons" popups on login.
 - More fixes and updates for ICC patch (3.4.3).
 Addon should work with the patch.<br>